ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 Ability to read and interpret HCERTs issued by any Issuer requires a common data structure and agreements of the significance of each data field.
 To facilitate such interoperability, a common coordinated data structure is defined through the use of a JSON schema, Appendix A. Critical elements of a health certificate SHOULD use this data structure.
 A Participant MAY extend the objects with proprietary data.
 The naming of such objects MUST be agreed between all Participants.

 Note that the data structure is of importance here.
-The actual wire format is language neutral (CBOR and CWT (which itself CBOR again)).
+The actual wire format is language neutral (CBOR and CWT (which is itself CBOR again)).

 ### Structure of the Electronic Health Certificate

 The HCERT is structured and encoded as a CBOR payload with a COSE digital signature.
 This is commonly known as a "CBOR Web Token" (CWT), and is defined in [RFC 8392](https://tools.ietf.org/html/rfc8392).
-The HCERT payloads, as defined below, is transported in a hcert claim.
+The HCERT payload, as defined below, is transported in a hcert claim.

 The integrity and authenticity of origin of HCERT data, the CWT MUST be verifiable by the Verifier.
 To provide this mechanism, the issuer of the HCERT MUST sign the CWT using an asymmetric electronic signature scheme as defined in the COSE specification ([RFC 8152](https://tools.ietf.org/html/rfc8152)).